Connective infrastructure for a life-centered world

 Across the planet, humans are building life-centered solutions for the benefit of all: in governance, food systems, technology, education, healing, finance, community, and culture.

-Years of ecosystem research shows four opportunities for collective leverage:
+Years of ecosystem research have revealed four opportunities for collective leverage:

 • Greater visibility across the field.